KAJOLMEHTAA/Modify_Instance_type/README.md

-# Modify Intsnace Type using Lambda
+# Modify Instance Type using Lambda

 ## Introduction:
 AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers, creating workload-aware